What is Overall Equipment Effectiveness (OEE)?

 Improving the OEE score

 The strength in analyzing production lines OEE is in pinpointing the causes of the problems as part of the process!
-Having done your measurements, you should already know where the biggest losses are stemming from.
-A common reason will be the lack of standardization - either in the setup of the machines, in material quality, in the operators’ work, or QA.
-Varied ways of working and assessing the product will always result in quality inconsistencies, which inevitably lead to waste.
+Having done your measurements, you should already know the reason for the highest losses.
+A common cause will be the lack of standardization, either in the setup of the machines, in material quality, in the operators’ work, or in QA.
+Varied ways of working and assessing the product will always result in quality inconsistencies, inevitably leading to waste.

-It’s common for plant managers to install efficiency monitoring screens next to the equipment.
+It is common for plant managers to install efficiency monitoring screens next to the equipment.
 These kinds of Andons provide instant access to information about a workstation’s state of operation.
 Going one step further, using such automated readings can give the manager a live dashboard feed of the current OEE.
-Having an automated live OEE data across individual production lines is often the very goal of companies transforming towards Smart Manufacturing (or “Industry 4.0”).
+Having an automated live OEE data across individual production lines is often the goal of companies transforming towards Smart Manufacturing (or, “Industry 4.0”).

 A word of caution

-It’s important to keep in mind, that it’s the losses you identify as part of calculating the OEE that should be the key value of the measurement.
-You should resolve them individually, to truly improve the production, as opposed to becoming fixated on getting the overall OEE number up.
+It is critical to keep in mind that it’s the losses you identify as part of calculating the OEE that should be the core value of the measurement.
+Take care to resolve them individually, to truly improve the production, as opposed to becoming fixated on getting the overall OEE number up.

-Overall Equipment Effectiveness, while of instantly accessible value, shouldn’t become the sole analysis of the process that is made - and shouldn’t be the manager’s only point of concern.
+Overall Equipment Effectiveness, while of instantly accessible value, shouldn’t become the sole analysis of the process, nor should it be the manager’s only point of concern.
 The reason being, that even a relatively high score still does identify weak points and inefficiencies, not addressing which will keep leading to less value delivery to the customer.
-Managers shifting focus from improving the value levels offered to the client, to simply raising the OEE # is a quite common occurrence - that should be avoided, for the good of your customers and your company.
+Managers shifting focus from improving the value levels offered to the client to simply raising the OEE # is a fairly common occurrence - which you should avoid for the good of your customers and your company.